-The majority of these were earning above the £26,000 threshold.
+The majority of the Scottish-based personnel were earning above the £26,000 threshold.
 According to the rounded figures provided, this would mean that 7,340 required mitigation from the UK government.
 This is 660 lower than the approximate figure given in the compensation statement, but is broadly similar to the estimate given.

 As the MoD notes, it is not possible to give an exact figure of the number affected until the end of the current tax year when military payroll will be completed.

 The estimate given by the Conservative government for the number of military personnel affected by the Scottish Government’s tax changes was broadly accurate.
 The figure comes from an analysis of salaries in the military based in Scotland in the last financial year.
 It is not possible to get an exact figure who are affected until the end of the current year.